When you buy with our links, we may earn a commission. See how we work with brands

 Our Verdict

 The Vaya is a 12″, all-foam mattress made up of poly foam and support foam.
-It has an extremely well-rounded performance and nearly beats out the S&S Hybrid for the best cheap mattress.
+It has an extremely well-rounded performance and is the #1 best mattress we’ve tested under $700.

 It is available in a single firmness with a medium-firm feel (6 out of 10 on the firmness scale, where 10 is the most firm).